scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-four-2021-power-rankings/index.md

 >Callen, tell your Texans boys to get their shit together.
 I need a touchdown

 Trash, indeed.
-Sort of like Mike Davis, Adam Thielen, Henry Ruggs and Michael Pittman this week.
-If I had a dollar for every time Henry Ruggs dropped a pass last night I would have a whole lotta money.
-Gronk being out hurt this team a bit, but he should be back in a couple weeks.
-If Adam Thielen and Mike Davis start going back to their old ways, Andrew’s team could become a bit dangerous.
-But at 1-3, this team has some work to do to get out of the hole they’ve dug for themselves.
+Like Mike Davis, Adam Thielen, Henry Ruggs, and Michael Pittman this week.
+If I had a dollar for every time Henry Ruggs dropped a pass last night, I would have a whole lot of money.
+Gronk being out hurt this team a bit, but he should return in a few weeks.
+Andrew's team could become a bit dangerous if Adam Thielen and Mike Davis return to their old ways.
+But at 1-3, this team has some work to do to get out of the hole they've dug for themselves.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |